 - A blank DVD or CD that will become your boot disk,

-- A software utility that will create the boot media.
+- A software utility that will create the bootable disc.
 While there are other tools available, we'll be using Acronis Disk Director 12.
-It is fully certified to work with all Windows operating systems up to and including Windows 10, and can run in the Windows Pre-installation Environment (WinPE).
-With WinPE-based media you can boot a crashed machine or one without any operating system.
+It is fully certified to work with all Windows operating systems, including Windows 10, and can run in the Windows Pre-installation Environment (WinPE).
+With WinPE-based media, you can boot a crashed machine or one without any operating system.

-- In the main window, click Tools and open the Acronis Bootable Media Builder:
+- On the main interface screen, click Tools and open the Acronis Bootable Media Builder:

 - On the welcome screen, click Next: